Healing Country Through Community

 - Ensure a positive parks-based experience for everyone

 It's too big a job for the local Aboriginal community alone - a multisectoral partnership approach is urgently required.

 People and Parks Foundation is seeking support from individuals, organisations and government to deliver improved environmental outcomes for the region.
 Please visit our website and make a donation*, your contribution is greatly appreciated.

 *Donations $2 or more to People and Parks Environment Trust are tax deductible in Australia.
-For more information about how you can support this important project, please contact Rob Anderson, email@example.com or 0413 455 111.
+For more information about how you can support this important project, please contact People and Parks Foundation: email@example.com.

 The innovative practices being undertaken to return Aboriginal Ancestral Remains requires sensitivity to and expert knowledge of Country.